salilab/SOAP/doc/mhc2.rst

 .. literalinclude:: ../examples/mhc2/optimize_od_pot.py

-5. Write out the optimial potential in hdf5 or lib formart for use in Modeller, IMP or other packages.
+5. Write out the optimal potential in HDF5 or lib format for use in Modeller, IMP or other packages.

 .. literalinclude:: ../examples/mhc2/write_soap_mhc2.py